 Looking after the pennies

-Top Tip – If you don’t have much space in your freezer, use food bags rather than boxes
+Top tip – If you don’t have much space in your freezer, use food bags rather than boxes.

-Top Tip – When following a recipe, the easiest way to bulk cook is to just use twice the ingredients to make twice as much, or quadruple them to have plenty of leftovers to freeze or have as lunches.
+Top tip – When following a recipe, the easiest way to bulk cook is to just use twice the ingredients to make twice as much, or quadruple them to have plenty of leftovers to freeze or have as lunches.

 With autumn upon us and winter not too far away, it’s a great time to start thinking about homemade soups and casseroles, curries and bakes; all of which can be portioned out and popped in the freezer for another day.
 Looking for some more tips about batch cooking?
 Check out our full guide to healthy batch cooking.